 The Right to Practice: Is it legal?, Research and Resources

-How to Complete this Course, How to complete your case studies, Submit Case Studies, About Final Paper
+How to complete this course, How to complete your case studies or paper, Submit case studies or final paper

 Who is this course for?

 - Individuals interested in deepening their knowledge of aromatic medicine.

 - Aromatherapy practitioners seeking to expand their knowledge and application of essential oils.